 Speaking to the customer

 Now that the structure is clear, let’s get into how you can start your case study.
 The information you obtain from the user sets the stage for a great case study.
-It also decides if you will be able to write it effortlessly later on or will be hunched over your laptop for hours on end.
+It also decides if you will be able to ensure effortless content creation later on or will be hunched over your laptop for hours on end.
 This is the crucial part, and it goes without saying that you need to be extremely thorough here.

 Start with doing your research on the end-user or the customer.
 Here it makes sense to understand the industry and the challenges and opportunities faced by the sector in that particular geography.
 Then set up the call with the spokesperson.
 Ideally, try to get in touch with someone involved with the deployment as they would be able to give you in-depth information.